Overview

 The Endiama state diamond company and Catoca mine operate under diamond-specific provisions that demonstrate the code's focus on Angola's primary mineral commodity.
 Extension to base metals, rare earths at Longonjo, and potential iron ore development at Cassinga requires regulatory adaptation that may create uncertainty during transition periods.

 President Lourenço's economic diversification agenda includes mining sector reform aimed at attracting investment beyond diamonds.
-These reforms create opportunities for responsible investment frameworks but also risks if deregulation prioritises investment attraction over environmental and social protection.
+Reform creates opportunities for clearer licensing, cadastre transparency, and responsible investment frameworks, but it also creates risks if investment attraction weakens environmental and social protection.
 Our regulatory monitoring tracks reform processes, assessing whether changes strengthen or weaken community protection provisions.

 Environmental and Social Provisions